Reviewed by: Karen Skjei, MD

 Throughout the state of Texas, nearly 50,000 children have active epilepsy, more than any other state in the U.S. after California.
 According to census data, one-third of those children are of Hispanic ethnicity.
 Studies show that the language barrier between patients and providers, even when interpreter services are provided, has contributed to poorer epilepsy and psychosocial outcomes among Hispanic patients with epilepsy as opposed to non-Hispanic white patients with epilepsy.

-Karen Skjei, MD, UT Health Austin pediatric epileptologist, Director of Neurophysiology at the Comprehensive Pediatric Epilepsy Program at Dell Children’s, and founder of the Clínica Hispana de Epilepsia Pediátrica, says, “Hispanic patients with epilepsy are more likely to be treated in the emergency department with seizures, less likely to receive antiepileptic drugs, less likely to receive specialized epilepsy care, and less likely to undergo surgical treatment, the only curative treatment for epilepsy.
+Karen Skjei, MD, UT Health Austin pediatric epileptologist, Director of Neurophysiology at the Dell Children’s Comprehensive Pediatric Epilepsy Program and founder of the Clínica Hispana de Epilepsia Pediátrica, says, “Hispanic patients with epilepsy are more likely to be treated in the emergency department with seizures, less likely to receive antiepileptic drugs, less likely to receive specialized epilepsy care, and less likely to undergo surgical treatment, the only curative treatment for epilepsy.
 As a result, epilepsy outcomes are worse in Hispanic patients and those with limited English proficiency.”

-The Comprehensive Pediatric Epilepsy Program at Dell Children’s has always placed an emphasis on expanding high-quality care to populations who are most in need, some of these efforts being extended to and reaching patients around the world.
+The Dell Children’s Comprehensive Pediatric Epilepsy Program has always placed an emphasis on expanding high-quality care to populations who are most in need, some of these efforts being extended to and reaching patients around the world.
 The Clínica Hispana de Epilepsia Pediátrica adheres to that mission with the overarching goal of providing excellence in pediatric epilepsy care to the large, underserved Spanish-speaking population with limited English proficiency here in Central Texas (and beyond) to address some of the obvious health disparities in epilepsy care.

 In addition, Dr. Skjei plans to collect data regarding the effects of language-concordant care on access to and utilization of epilepsy care services, treatment plan adherence by patients and families, and epilepsy and quality of life outcomes.
 With this information, she hopes to gain a better understanding of the underlying cause of certain health disparities and to provide evidence that supports the efficacy of the new clinic in making an impact toward closing the gaps.